What Fashion Designers Do

 After they have an initial idea, fashion designers try out various fabrics and produce a prototype, often with less expensive material than will be used in the final product.
 They work with models to see how the design will look and adjust the designs as needed.

 Although most designers first sketch their designs by hand, many now also sketch their ideas digitally with computer-aided design (CAD) programs.
 CAD allows designers to see their work on virtual models.
-They can try out different colors, design, and shapes while making adjustments more easily than they can when working with real fabric on real people.
+They can try out different colors, designs, and shapes while making adjustments more easily than they can when working with real fabric on real people.

 Although the design process may vary by specialty, in general it takes 6 months from initial design concept to final production, when either the spring or fall collection is released.
-Some companies may release new designs as frequently as every month, in addition to releases during the spring and fall.
+Some companies may release new designs as frequently as every month, in addition to releasing designs during the spring and fall.

 The following are examples of types of fashion designers:

 Footwear designers create and help produce different styles of shoes and boots.
-As new materials become available, such as lightweight synthetic materials used in shoe soles, footwear designers produce new designs that combine comfort, form, and function.
+As new materials, such as lightweight synthetic materials used in shoe soles, become available, footwear designers produce new designs that combine comfort, form, and function.

 Accessory designers design and produce items such as handbags, suitcases, belts, scarves, hats, hosiery, and eyewear.